Seon2020/data-structures-and-algorithms/python/README.md

 - Create a function that takes in a string and returns true or false depending on whether or not the brackets ('{}', '[]', '()') are balanced.

 ## Approach & Efficiency
 - Using a stack, I iterate through the string.
 The opening brackets are pushed onto the stack and then when a closing bracket is found, the corresponding opening bracket is popped out from the stack.
-If the stacks ends up being empty at the end, I return true.
+If the stacks ends up being empty at the end, return true.

 Space: O(1)
 Time: O(n)

 ## Solution